-Learning Practical VAWG Strategies
+4.5 Learning Practical VAWG Strategies

 In Episode 10, participants were asked not only to identify bullying situations but also to demonstrate the strategies for handling the situation based on what they learned from BREAKAWAY.
 During the group activities, they discussed the concept of FLOAT (Forget about it, Leave, Openly express yourself, Apply strong words, and Tell somebody).
-A great majority of the participants were able to illustrate their correct understanding through their creative sketching along with the added character dialogues (see examples in Figure 4).
+About 90.0% of the participants were able to illustrate their correct understanding through their creative sketching along with the added character dialogues (see examples in Figure 4); there was no significant difference between boys and girls.
+Figure 4.
+Participatory Sketching of Learned VAWG Strategies. (note:2-column fitting, color on the web)